-Michael H. Allen is Professor of Political Science at Bryn Mawr College.
+Michael H. Allen is Professor of Political Science on the Harvey Wexler Chair at Bryn Mawr College.
 He is a former Chair of the Department of Political Science and immediate former Co-Director of the Center for International Studies at that institution.
 Allen has been an International Relations Consultant at the Overseas Development Institute in London, a Visiting Fellow at the Center for International Affairs at Harvard University, Lecturer in the Department of Government at the University of the West Indies, and a Trade Officer in the Ministry of Foreign Affairs of Jamaica.
 He studied at the University of the West Indies, and later at the London School of Economics, as Rhodes Scholar from Jamaica.

 Allen’s teaching interests at Bryn Mawr center upon International Studies, with specialization in International Political Economy and International Law.
 His research and publications have focused upon the international political economy of African and Caribbean regions, as well as the challenges of governance at both national and multilateral institutional levels.
 An ongoing question in his research is that of the implications of an expanding global mode of production in manufactures, services and knowledge, for democracy at different levels and dimensions of articulation, from sub-national institutions, to national governments to regional and global markets and cognitive domains.